 This university-wide program empowers students, faculty and staff to create and maintain a welcoming and inclusive environment for LGBTQ members of the university.
 Members of the UTSA ALLY Program frequently post a placard at their workspaces or wear a lapel pin with the ALLY logo to identify themselves.
 UTSA student allies join the program through peer to peer training.
 Learn more at www.utsa.edu/inclusion/inclusion/ally.html or 210-458-4770.

 UTSA Athletics - One Love

-Athletics has partnered with the One Love Foundation to bring awareness to relationship abuse and educating student athletes about Title IX and healthy relationships.
-Student-athlete leaders have been trained to facilitate an Escalation Workshop, which is a program that includes watching a film as a team followed by peer-led discussion that highlights the difference between healthy and unhealthy relationships, bystander intervention information and recognizing signs of relationship abuse.
+Athletics has partnered with the One Love Foundation to bring awareness to relationship abuse and educating student-athletes about Title IX and healthy relationships.
+Student-athlete leaders have been trained to facilitate an Escalation Workshop, which is a program that includes watching a film as a team followed by a peer-led discussion that highlights the difference between healthy and unhealthy relationships, bystander intervention information and recognizing signs of relationship abuse.

 UTSA Athletics – Student-Athlete Training Presentations

 Student-Athletes participate in various trainings related to the prevention of sexual violence and healthy relationships.
 All student-athletes complete the online prevention offerings available to students.
 Freshmen student-athletes receive presentations from the San Antonio Rape Crisis Center, UTSA Equal Opportunity Services and other campus prevention partners.
 Past presentations have included a speaker from A Call To Men, a violence prevention organization connected with the NFL and training on the Campus SaVE Act.